Ireteba Peaks Wilderness Area

 Overview

 Ireteba Peaks is a fairly large (32,745) wilderness area in a region of colorful landscapes, diverse geologic landforms, and grand vistas east across Lake Mohave.
 The landscape is dominated by the long, narrow Ireteba Peaks ridge, which is the southern end of the El Dorado Mountain Range and runs parallel to Lake Mohave.
 Elevations on the ridge reach 5,060 feet.
-The eastern side of the ridge is cut by steep, short canyons that quickly drop onto a broad bajada, which in turn runs at a gentle grade to the Lake Mohave, where elevations are about 650 feet.
-Vegetation is typical Mojave Desert scrub, dominated by creosote bush, bursage, yucca, barrel cactus, and a few other low-growing shrubs and grasses, including teddybear cholla.
+The eastern side of the ridge is cut by steep, short canyons that quickly drop onto a broad bajada, which in turn runs at a gentle grade to the shore of Lake Mohave at elevations of about 650 feet.
+Vegetation is typical Mojave Desert Scrub, dominated by creosote bush, white bursage, mojave yucca, california barrel cactus, and many other low-growing shrubs and grasses.
+Teddybear cholla are particularly abundant in this area.

 If you hike in wilderness areas, help protect them by learning about and reporting noxious and invasive weeds.